ALAMEDA – The Raiders entered the NFL draft's opening round with a couple defensive players in mind.

 The Raiders didn’t use their No. 10 pick.
 They regrouped quickly and traded back with Arizona, taking the Nos.
 15, 79 and 152 selections for the drop.

-Florida State safety Derwin James and Virginia Tech linebacker Tremaine Edmunds were still available.
+Florida State safety Derwin James and Virginia Tech linebacker Tremaine Edmunds were still available at No. 15.
 The Raiders liked them both, but were undeterred in their quest to improve the tackle spot.

-The Raiders took UCLA’s Kolton Miller at No. 15, the next tackle on their draft board and a guy they would've taken at 10.
+The Raiders took UCLA’s Kolton Miller at No. 15, the next tackle on their draft board.

-The Raiders stuck with a guy they would’ve taken at No. 10.
+The Raiders stuck with a guy NFL Network said they would’ve taken at No. 10.
 They got a couple extra picks – one quickly turned into Pittsburgh receiver Martavis Bryant – and shored up an area of weakness.

 The Raiders have unheralded veteran Breno Giacomini and a mix of developmental prospects at right tackle.
 Miller will compete to start there this season, with a long-term plan of moving to left tackle when 35-year old Donald Penn’s contract ends after 2019 at the latest.
 The three-time Pro Bowler is still recovering from foot surgery, though a full recovery’s in the cards.
 Penn will make roughly $8 million in 2018 with a $10.3 million sum due the next year, though his 2019 money isn’t guaranteed.